Dylan Mooney, Acacia Arbiana - Wattle, 2022. Digital illustration hand-painted with Yuwi ochre. Bundaberg Regional Galleries Collection.

 Free, no booking required

-Join Gallery Director, Rebecca McDuff, as she leads our Winter art walks!
+Join Gallery Director, Rebecca McDuff, as she leads our Spring art walks, with a special artist talk by Dr Pamela Croft on 30 October!

 This is a lively and informative way to enjoy the Gallery for art lovers with all levels of knowledge, and concludes with morning tea utilising the Galleries' vintage teacup collection.